Kartik2127/Project-Manas/README.md

 ---

 ## Getting Started
+Our goal is to build a scalable and robust platform.
 This project is currently in the initial setup phase.
 To get a local copy, you can clone the repository: